Will be available soon.

 9.3 Without documented instructions from the Data Controller, the Data Processor therefore cannot within the framework of the DPA:

-- transfer personal data to a Data Controller or a Data Processor in a third country or in an international organization
+- Transfer personal data to a Data Controller or a Data Processor in a third country or in an international organization

-- transfer the processing of personal data to a sub-processor in a third country
+- Transfer the processing of personal data to a sub-processor in a third country

-- have the personal data processed in by the Data Processor in a third country
+- Have the personal data processed in by the Data Processor in a third country

 9.4 The Data Controller’s instructions regarding the transfer of personal data to a third country including, if applicable, the transfer tool under Chapter V GDPR on which they are based, shall be set out in Annex D.2.